-The Commonwealth Centre for Connected Learning invites you to an international conference at the Mediterranean Conference Centre in Valletta, Malta on 10-11 October, 2019.
+The Commonwealth Centre for Connected Learning held an international conference ‘Post-truth Society: from Fake News, Datafication and Mass Surveillance to the Death of Trust’ in Valletta, Malta on 10-11 October, 2019.

-Our objective is to explore four inter-connected sectors – Technology, Media, Education and Government – and assess their roles both as solutions or contributors to the Post-truth society.
+Its objective was to explore four inter-connected sectors – Technology, Media, Education and Government – and assess their roles both as solutions or contributors to the Post-truth society.

-We engage with case studies and research, levering on the first-hand experiences of delegates to develop strategies and actions that may mitigate the consequences of the post-truth society.
-In the process, we hope to take stock, unpack myths and address the many contradictions associated with post-truths.
+Speakers, panelists and delegates engaged with case studies and research, levering on their first-hand experiences to develop strategies and actions that might mitigate the consequences of the post-truth society.
+In the process, the conference took stock and unpacked myths and addressed the many contradictions associated with post-truths.

-Our speakers set the stage for focused breakout sessions and workshops and will also lead discussions on specific subjects within the overriding themes.
-The programme is structured to ensure every opportunity for delegates to engage and have a voice in shaping the conference outcomes.
+Speakers set the stage for focused breakout sessions and workshops and led discussions on specific subjects within the overriding themes.
+The programme was structured to ensure every opportunity for delegates to engage and have a voice in shaping the conference outcomes.

-The conference will address a set of critical questions, including:
+The conference addressed a set of critical questions, including:

-The conference should be of interest to thinkers and doers from all sectors – people looking for solutions to the post-truth world.
-It is particularly useful for policy makers, technologists, media educators, the open education community, media specialists, businesses, researchers, activists and students.
+Conference participants were drawn from a diversity of sectors but who were connected in their search for responses to the post-truth world.
+It saw an interdisciplinary gathering of policy makers, technologists, media educators, the open education community, media specialists, businesses, researchers, activists and students.